quoctuan0405/jbook-clone-fe/README.md

 If you go to https://unpkg.com/browse/react-dom@17.0.1, turns out React DOM version 17.0.1 does not the client.js file or client folder.
 So why Skypack mistakingly redirect us to React DOM version 17.0.1?

-Turns out that since a lot of legacy application still import React from Skypack without specify version, so Skypack lock React and React DOM to version 17 to prevent breaking change.
+Since a lot of legacy application still import React from Skypack without specify version, so Skypack lock React and React DOM to version 17 to prevent breaking change.
 Read more about it [here](https://github.com/skypackjs/skypack-cdn/issues/88).

 So how about we specify React version when import using Skypack?